MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 - Preferred services for each stage of the project
 - Data connectivity and governance
 - A machine learning operations strategy tailored to the requirements of the industry, business, or data classification
-- Experiment management process *Champion* or *Challenger* models
+- Experiment management champion and challenger models

 ### Facilitate cross-team collaboration and sharing

 Shared code repositories and utilities can accelerate the development of machine learning solutions.
-These repositories can be developed in a modular way during project development so that they're generic enough to be used in other projects.
+Code repositories can be developed in a modular way during project development so that they're generic enough to be used in other projects.
 They can be made available in a central repository that all data science teams can access.

 #### Share and reuse intellectual property